traktion/imim-blog/README.md

 For creating a proxy IMIM build:

+(only have baseHref in angular.json / build)

-`ng build --configuration production --base-href / --deploy-url /`
+`ng build --configuration production`

 Then copy `/src/app-conf.json` to `dist/i-am-immutable-client/app-conf.json`, before uploading.